-You have rode for a very long time and yet you will not care one bit.
-Be astonished at such a sight.
+You have ridden for a very long time and yet you will not care one bit.

 - This one spans the valley and crosses the River tarn below for over 2,460 meters.
 The bridge’s height is impressive too, standing 19 meters higher than the Eiffel Tower back in Paris.

 Author’s Note: What was the sole reason for the French to build such a viaduct?
-Simple to allow you Motorbike Touring Warriors to get to your destinations without any fuss.
+Simple to allow you Adventure Motorbike Touring Riders to get to your destinations without any fuss.
 Mind you; there is the matter of toll charges.